CristianoBNoronha/StudyExercisesRepo/README.md

 # StudyExercisesRepo
 Repository where I am storing some study exercises I did while studying C#.

-=> Blog
+=> Blog.
 Blog Web API, ASP.NET MVC Web API implementation, using Json file, and stored on SqlServer database.
 This was made by following C# ASP.NET 6 fundamentals course from balta.io back-end career.

-=> FilesExercise
+=> FilesExercise.

-Exercicio com arquivos, do curso de C#, o programa manipula dados de um arquivo csv e devolve outro arquivo em uma subpasta com os dados.
+Files exercise, from C# course, a program that manipulates data from a csv file and returns another file in a subfolder with data.

-=> ExerciseExceptions
+=> ExerciseExceptions.

-Programa que recebe dados de uma conta bancaria e realiza saques, imprime mensagem de erro no caso do saque ser maior que o saldo ou maior que o limite de saque.
+Program that receives data from a bank account and makes withdraws.
+It prints error messages, in case withdraw being greater than account balance, or greater than withdraw limits.

-=> MetodoAbstrato
+=> MetodoAbstrato.

-Programa concluido, exercicio curso c#, programa para calcular taxa de imposto pessoa fisica e juridica.
+Abstract method exercise program, that calculates personal and corporate taxes.

-=> SalesWebMvc
+=> SalesWebMvc.

-C# course exercise, MVC Web aplication, using .NET Core.
+C# course exercise, MVC Sales Web aplication, using .NET Core.